sworks692/CloneMC-entirely-in-Pure-C/README.md

 Important Information And More: Saved Worlds do not currently save correctly, though it may work sometimes here and there

 If any code in the program wants to be added or edited, it can be done through the project2finalalpha.c which contains over 15000 lines of code.
 Ctrl+F can help find code lines on Visual Studio Code related to wanted functions or worlds like editing textures.
 AI tools can also help significanlty understand and even add new code/functions like adding ridable boats for example in the C program.
-It is also highly recommded to make edits and code changes inside the experimental implementations recommended 7z file as it has a lot more implemtations that has the potential to look and work like the real deal.
+It is also highly recommded to make edits and code changes inside the clonemc experimental implementations 7z file as it has a lot more implemtations that has the potential to look and work like the real deal.